-Information about 4 days Lake Nasser cruise, tours and Online Booking
+4 days Lake Nasser cruise tour, Prices, Booking

 On the first day of 4 days Lake Nasser cruise, you will embark on the cruise.
 The embarkation will be before lunch at 12.00 noon.
 Lunch will be on the cruise board.
 After lunch, we will visit the great temples of Abu Simbel, the two massive rock temples.
 They situated on the western bank of Lake Nasser, about 230 km southwest of Aswan (about 300 km by road).
 The complex is part of the UNESCO World Heritage site which known as the “Nubian Monuments”.
 In fact, it runs from Abu Simbel downriver to Philae (near Aswan).
 The twin temples carved out of the mountainside.
 It was during the reign of Pharaoh Ramses II in the 13th century BC.